Prefer to listen? Just press the play button 👇and soak it up while you walk the dog, make dinner or do the dishes.

 The term is popping up everywhere these days, especially with big companies like Shopify changing their titles or Facebook posting Medium articles to announce the rebranding of their team from Content Strategy to Content Design.
 It’s obviously the newest trend, the latest buzzword.
 For once though, it’s not just a catchy phrase but a title that finally makes sense for a lot of us working in the field.

-But now on top of content developers, content strategists, UX writers, copywriters, and more, we have content designers added to the mix.
+But now on top of content developers, content strategists, UX writers (User Experience), copywriters, and more, we have content designers added to the mix.
 And unfortunately, companies often just rename positions or tweak job descriptions so much that roles often end up sounding like something else entirely.

 Even a content expert might be confused by all the cross-pollination of names and titles.